SeanPesce/Molar-Wear/Readme.md

-# MolarWear
+# MolWear

-MolarWear is an Android app that aims to simplify the recording and sharing of observational/descriptive data about dental wear on molars for anthropological research purposes.
+MolWear is an Android app that aims to simplify the recording and sharing of observational/descriptive data about dental wear on molars for anthropological research purposes.

 ## About